Pub-Style Irish Brown Bread

 Don’t save this one for St Patrick’s Day, it’s an easy quick bread that can be whipped up on weekends to go on a good Sunday morning full Irish breakfast alongside bacon, eggs, and all the good breakfast bits!

 Alongside your favorite stew.
 This Irish stew always loves to be soaked up with a slice of bread.
+The same goes for this sweet potato and lentil soup.

-Toast a slice and smear it with honey or your best homemade jam like this triple berry jam.
+Toast a slice and smear it with honey or your best homemade jam, like this triple berry jam.

 Storage